prometheus/cloudwatch_exporter/RELEASING.md

 ## Docker images

-As part of the release process, `mvn` will create the git tag.
+As part of the release process, `./mvnw` will create the git tag.
 This tag is picked up by [GitHub Actions](https://github.com/prometheus/cloudwatch_exporter/actions/workflows/maven.yml), which builds and pushes the [Docker images](README.md#docker-images).

 ## GitHub Release